mozilla/oneanddone/README.md

 $ python manage.py runserver
 ```

-If you are asked to create a super user, just enter no and let the process complete.

 Running Unit Tests
 ------------------
 You can run all the unit tests in verbose mode as follows: